PJJ van Rensburg Attorneys | A Pretoria based law firm

 When SARS requests supporting documents

-E-filing doesn’t allow ‘secured’ or password-protected documents to be uploaded—but there is a solution FOLLOWING SARS Commissioner Edward Kieswetter’s announcement that he intends to rebuild SARS’ […]
+E-filing doesn’t allow ‘secured’ or password-protected documents to be uploaded—but there is a solution FOLLOWING SARS Commissioner Edward Kieswetter’s announcement that he intends to rebuild SARS’ enforcement capabilities as part of his quest to become the scourge of recalcitrant taxpayers, there has been a noticeable increase in requests from SARS for the submission of supporting […]

 IRP5 not uploaded?
 Expect significant delays

 When an employer’s failure to upload an IRP5 brings SARS to a grinding halt.
-One of my clients has recently retired and like all retirees, they […]
+One of my clients has recently retired and like all retirees, they went through the whole rigmarole of completing the numerous forms required by their employer retirement fund so that the fund can calculate their lump sum entitlement and monthly pension. […]

 Lenders of money are not all ‘money lenders’